nsoft/uno-jar/README.md

 ## Naming
 The name "uno-jar" is due to Simon's license which forbids endorsement of my code with the trade marked name of his project (he trademarked One-JAR).
-Therefore aside from the discussion of differences from his wokr, attributions to his antecedent work and required licenses his name and the one-jar name will be removed from the project.
+Therefore aside from the discussion of differences from his work, attributions to his antecedent work and required licenses his name and the one-jar name will be removed from the project.